Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

 Using the same precomputation than TCB, I would have only taken 130 900 cycles !
 Yeah !

-But as explained before, because of the scroller and font size, and to run on a 512 KBytes computer, I had to take the "line" approach, which finally leads to 187 000 cycles (including useless `NOP` to fit into fulscreen switches).
+But as explained before, because of the scroller and font size, and to run on a 512 KBytes computer, I had to take the "line" approach, which finally leads to 187 000 cycles (including useless `NOP` to fit into fullscreen switches).

 ## Conclusion